pivovarit/throwing-function/README.md

 is thrown, result will contain an empty Optional instance.

     default ThrowingFunction<T, Void, E> asFunction() {...}
 Returns ThrowingPredicate/ThrowingSupplier/ThrowingConsumer instance as a new ThrowingFunction instance.
-Can be easily chained like:

-    predicate.asFunction().wrappedWithRuntimeException();